-In their discussions in 2021, Council members noted the important achievements made since the signing of the Final Agreement in 2016, with several members expressing support for the priority implementation areas outlined by the Secretary-General as a framework for future progress.522 Council members noted their concern regarding the continued threats, attacks and killings of former FARC-EP combatants, human rights defenders and community and social leaders, women and indigenous and Afro-Colombian communities.
-As a means of curbing this trend, they discussed the need for increased State presence in rural areas and the implementation of the security and protection measures envisioned under the agreement, including the public policy for the dismantling of illegal armed groups, and for ensuring accountability for these crimes.
-Other outstanding aspects of the agreement discussed included the purchase of land for housing and productive projects, particularly for combatants residing outside of the former territorial areas, equal access to these programmes for women, rural reform, illicit crop substitution, and the gender and ethnic provisions of the agreement.
+In their discussions in 2021, Council members noted the important achievements made since the signing of the Final Agreement in 2016, with several support for the priority members expressing implementation areas outlined by the Secretary-General as a framework for future progress.520 Council members noted their concern regarding the continued threats, attacks and killings of former FARC-EP combatants, human rights defenders, community and women and indigenous social leaders, and Afro-Colombian communities.
+As a means of curbing that trend, they discussed the need for increased State presence in rural areas and the implementation of the security and protection measures envisioned under the agreement, including the public policy for the dismantling of illegal armed groups, and for ensuring accountability for those crimes.
+Other outstanding aspects of the agreement discussed included the purchase of land for housing and productive projects, in particular for combatants residing outside the former territorial areas, equal access to those programmes for women, rural reform, illicit crop substitution and the gender and ethnic provisions of the agreement.